linuxacademy/content-kubernetes-security/README.md

 This repository is a group of scripts and documents to assist students of Linux Academy in taking the Kubernetes Security Course provided at linuxacademy.com

-All scripts and documents in this repository are wopyrighted work product of Linux Academy Inc.
+All scripts and documents in this repository are copyrighted work product of Linux Academy Inc.

 (c) 2019 Linux Academy, All Rights Reserved